mclemente/fvtt-ptbr-core-translation/CONTRIBUTING.md

 ## English

-If you would like to help with the translation of terms or would like to use the same project for other languages please contact **Bellenus#5269** or **Melithian539#0625** in Discord to be added to the translation project on Zanata as a translator or reviewer.
+If you would like to help with the translation of terms,just access our project at [**Transifex**](https://www.transifex.com/foundryvtt-brasil/fvtt-core/) and start translating!
+If you have any questions you can contact us on Discord through this [**invitation**](https://discord.gg/Muj5AUK).

 If you want to contribute to the GitLab repository in any way, please read the instructions below carefully.